Serving-The-People/stp-docs/docs/introduction.md

 - Consumers are at risk because centralized social platforms allow for unnecessary identification, damage from privacy breaches, and harmful content management issues.
 - Rather than just generating new boards/forums, anyone can seamlessly tokenize all content, providing incentive for high-value creation for communities, creators, and consumers participating.

-# How can I participate in Serving the People?
+# How can I support  Serving the People?

 For Beta Testing, Serving the People will be inviting all [Seeds](docs/seeds.md) NFT holders to the platform.
+Seeds is our support system, it allows for you to help fund our edeavors in return we reward you with a unique NFT.
 Each Seed will unlock posting permissions by simply connecting your wallet to the platform.
+For more info visit the [Seeds Page](docs/seeds.md).

 # Roadmap